 The adult-use cannabis law defines cannabis seed as any seed from the genus Cannabis that has a delta-9 tetrahydrocannabinol concentration of more than 0.3% on a dry weight basis.
 This definition equates cannabis with marijuana as defined in Minnesota Controlled Substances Law.
-Any cannabis seed labeled for sale in Minnesota will be identified as marijuana.
-This approach to labeling will ensure that it is consistent with seed labeling in other states where marijuana is legal.
-It will also limit confusion if marijuana seed should become legal for sale at the federal level.
+Any cannabis seed labeled for sale in Minnesota will be identified as cannabis or marijuana.
+Allowing both common names to identify the kind will allow seed coming in from states to be sold as labeled in the state where it was legally produced.
+This approach to labeling will ensure that it is consistent with seed labeling in other states where marijuana/cannabis is legal.
+It will also ensure that the seed will not be confused with hemp.

-Will The MDA inspect marijuana seed sold in Minnesota?
+Will The MDA inspect cannabis seed sold in Minnesota?